On network coding for sum-networks: Introduction

-The paper is organised as following.
+The paper is organized as following.
 In Section \ref{sec:back}, we introduce the system model and notations used in this paper.
 We discuss the equivalence between linear-networks and sum-networks in Section \ref{linear function_sumnetworks}.
 We present the constructions of solvably equivalent networks in Section \ref{con_networks}.
-The equivalence between a set of polynomials with integer coefficients and the sum-networks is shown in Section \ref{Equivalence}.
+The equivalence between a set of integer polynomials and the sum-networks is shown in Section \ref{Equivalence}.
+Explicit construction of sum-networks with given finite or cofinite characteristic set is also presented in this section.
 In Section \ref{Nonreversibility}, we present a code construction for the reverse network from a linear code for the original network and address the relation between solvability and reversibility of a sum-network.
 We show the insufficiency of vector linear network coding for the sum-networks in Section \ref{Insufficiency}.
 In Section \ref{Unachievability}, we show that there exists a sum-network whose network coding capacity is unachievable over any finite alphabet.
-The paper is concluded in Section \ref{disc}.
+The paper is concluded in Section \ref{disc}. }